-Budget is like a financial road map as to where you want to go, controlling your bill with out budgeting and tracking is like trying to get out of a rain forest without any guide.
+Budget is like a financial road map as to where you want to go, controlling your bill without budgeting and tracking is like trying to get out of a rain forest without any guide.
 For years you would have lived a life of spending money without realizing any financial consequences.
 Setting up a budget is like tracking your money and taming your habits that meet your financial goals.

 Procrastinate to Follow Budget

-Procrastination is a sweet killer, it makes us live in temporary state of comfort simultaneously strengthening the feeling of discomfort and dismay for long term goals.
+Procrastination is a sweet killer, it makes us live in a temporary state of comfort simultaneously strengthening the feeling of discomfort and dismay for long term goals.
 It will seem harmless in short time frames, the damage can only be understood over long periods of time.

 We procrastinate when there is a need to confront our fears or trying to mould ingrained bad habits.
-In a way you can say- procrastination is a decision making process of the choices we choose from moment to moment.
+In a way, you can say- procrastination is a decision-making process of the choices we choose from moment to moment.